WalletConnect/walletconnect-docs/docs/specs/clients/chat/client-api.md

   }): Promise<string>;

-  // sends a chat invite to peer account / returns an invite id public abstract invite(params: {
+  // sends a chat invite to peer account / returns an invite id
+  // Stores the invite in a separate store for pendingThreads public abstract invite(params: {
     account: string;
     invite: Invite;